President’s Postdoctoral Fellow and Assistant Professor Department of Theatre and Drama University of Michigan

 Through performance, I embrace disorder and divergence as critical methods of embodied inquiry, one that cultivates unexpected kinships amongst seemingly disparate people, places, and things.
 The productions that grow out of these explorations take many forms: a procession of performers dancing down an asylum sidewalk, a group of musicians singing by a state hospital cemetery, a series of short scenes enacted alongside objects labelled “mad,” “crazy,” or “insane.”
 Across all of these projects, disabled, mad, and neurodivergent bodyminds function not as medicalized sites of pathology and isolation but, rather, as treasured sources of wisdom and connection.

-Grounded in disability arts and culture and rooted in feminist praxis, my methods merge improvisation, devising, and practice as research techniques to imagine accessibility as both relational strategy and aesthetic practice.
+Grounded in disability arts and culture and rooted in feminist praxis, my methods merge devised, applied, and practice as research techniques to imagine accessibility as both relational strategy and aesthetic practice.
 For this reason, I often work with large ensembles comprised of both disabled and nondisabled artists.
 My goal in these projects is to challenge the dominance of conventional performance practice by equipping artists to integrate disability politics into their own work, all while nurturing cross-movement solidarity.

 My work has been presented in numerous community, academic, and professional arts settings, including the Texas Center for Disability Studies, Texas Theatre and Dance, and The Cohen New Works Festival.